moccu/django-livewatch/docs/source/contribution.rst

     $ make coverage

-or if you want to generate a html version of the coverage report, use the following command:
+Or if you want to generate a HTML version of the coverage report, use the following command.

 .. code-block:: bash

     $ make coverage-html

-the generated html files are located in the ``htmlcov`` folder.
+The generated HTML files are located in the ``htmlcov`` folder.

 Documentation
 `````````````